Zoey-1987/Zoey-1987/README.md

 ### Welcome to my profile!
 ![Alt text](ZoeyWaveNoBackground.png)

-New to github but I've always loved programming 💜
+New to github but long time programmer 💜

 Currently working on:
 - Midi input system to play games using my musical keyboard